ToxicFrog/doom-mods/gzap/NOTES.md

 the networking protocol, and manifest itself as a do-nothing player (probably using the NEVERTARGET flag or immediately self-destructing or both to minimize interference).
 But that's a bigger project.

-We also need to make sure that all levels are marked persistent (i.e. part of the same nonzero "cluster"), either by generating a new ZMAPINFO or by setting this at runtime using zscript, if possible, so that the player can leave a level partway through and return to it later in the same state.
-(TODO: check if this breaks things like the elevator door behaviour in GD.
-Maybe rig it so that you return to your previous position rather than the level start?)
-(Ok, it works with the GD elevators but maybe I still want "return to previous position" by default, and perhaps a menu option for "return to level start" and even, if I can manage it, "completely reset level".)

 For maps, we can look at the Intuition power in GB to see how it works.
 There's also the am_ family of cvars which let us display secrets, keys, etc if we want.